Non-Hausdorff germinal groupoids for actions of countable groups

 In Section \ref{sec-criteria} we show that a germinal groupoid $\cG(\fX,\G,\Phi)$ associated to a group action on a topological space is non-Hausdorff if and only if $\G$ has a non-Hausdorff element as in Definition \ref{defn-nonH-rev}.
 This is Criterion \ref{crit-nonH-element}, and it follows from the work of Winkelnkemper \cite{Winkel1983}.
 In some situations, such as Theorems \ref{thm-polyn} and \ref{thm-Md-nonHausd} below, a direct application of this criterion allows to determine that the associated germinal groupoid is non-Hausdorff.

 If there is no apparent choice of a non-Hausdorff element in $\G$, then it is usually a very difficult problem to rule out its existence.
 For this purpose in Section \ref{sec-criteria} we present two criteria which first appeared in \cite{HL2021}.
-While the first one, Criterion \ref{crit-hausdorff2}, is applicable to actions of discrete or profinite groups, the second one in Theorem \ref{thm-incl-profinite} characterizes the action the profinite Ellis group, associated to the action $(\fX,\G,\Phi)$ of a countable group $\G$.
+While the first one, Criterion \ref{crit-hausdorff2}, is applicable to actions of discrete or profinite groups, the second one in Theorem \ref{thm-incl-profinite} characterizes the action the profinite group, which is the closure of the action $(\fX,\G,\Phi)$ of a countable group $\G$ in ${\rm Homeo}(\fX)$.
 The main technical result in this paper, Theorem \ref{thm-main1}, develops an analogue of this criterion for the action of countable groups, obtaining a new invariant of isomorphism classes of minimal equicontinuous actions in the process.